rockstor/rockstor-doc/installation/quickstart.rst

 * A UPS (recommended) that is supported by `NUT <https://networkupstools.org/>`_.
 * USB port and 1GB+ USB key for the x86_64 installation media; or a DVD drive.
-  Rasbperry Pi 4 / RPi 400 installs are via a self expanding system disk image, and so do not required separate install media.
+  Rasbperry Pi 4 / RPi 400 installs are via a self expanding system disk image, and so do not require a separate install media.

 .. [*] For VMware ensure you have :code:`disk.EnableUUID="true"` in your .vmx